Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 4890 2GB should be 44% quicker than the GeForce GTX 650 Ti in general, due to its higher bandwidth. (explain)
+Memory BandwidthAs far as performance goes, the Radeon HD 4890 2GB should theoretically be quite a bit better than the GeForce GTX 650 Ti in general. (explain)

-Texel RateThe GeForce GTX 650 Ti is a lot (approximately 48%) more effective at AF than the Radeon HD 4890 2GB. (explain)
+Texel RateThe GeForce GTX 650 Ti should be quite a bit (approximately 48%) faster with regards to anisotropic filtering than the Radeon HD 4890 2GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison